 In 2010, Maddie participated in the New York Songwriter’s Circle, further showcasing her voice and song writing ability.
 Her song “Go” earned her second place and the opportunity to perform at The Bitter End, a bestowed music landmark nestled in New York City’s Greenwich Village.

-No matter where her music carries her, Maddie is always deeply rooted in her family and hometown and is a regular on the Pittsburgh stages.
+Although Maddie has taken her dream of being a successful singer/songwriter to Nashville, she will always be deeply rooted in her hometown and continues to be a favorite on many of Pittsburgh's stages.
 Local performances include the Three Rivers Arts Festival; the Three Rivers Regatta, Light Up Night, First Night; and concerts at venues like Hartwood Acres, Stage AE, Club Café, Market Square, and the New Hazlett Theater.
 Maddie has also received rave reviews for her rendition of The National Anthem, which she has performed for Pittsburgh Panthers, Pirates, and Steeler games.

 Her new EP Glory Bound is infused with the passion and soulful sounds like those of Maroon 5 or Adele.
 Influences such as KT Tunstall; Grace Potter; Stevie Nicks; and Carrie Underwood can also be recognized and appreciated throughout the EP.
 Glory Bound also features songs co-written by Maddie and Pittsburgh favorite, Bill Deasy, offering listeners songs that are thoughtfully-crafted and very relatable.

 If you are in the Nashville area, don't be surprised if you find her in an intimate songwriters circle or jamming at Tootsie's World Famous Orchid Lounge!